 In this paper, we explore the structural and internal properties of the Hausdorffized unitary Cuntz semigroup.
-Our investigation begins with a systematic study of the Nielsen-Thomsen sequence to better understand the information encoded at the morphism level.
-To achieve this, we introduce new concepts, including Nielsen-Thomsen bases and rotation maps.
-These tools enable us to reinterpret the \textquoteleft unnatural\textquoteright\ splitting phenomenon through matrix representations of *-homomorphisms at the level of the Hausdorffized $\K_1$-group and diagonalisable morphisms.
-This approach quantifies the effect of *-homomorphisms on the Nielsen-Thomsen bases by measuring the disturbance caused by these maps, allowing for construction of a metric $\mathfrak{d}$ to compare *-homomorphisms at the level of the Hausdorffized algebraic $\K_1$-group.
-While this framework provides a new perspective on distinguishing *-homomorphisms between $\CatCa$-algebras that agree on the traditional Elliott invariant, it also establishes in turn, novel comparison methods the Hausdorffized unitary Cuntz group and its morphisms.
-Finally, we end the manuscript by applying the proposed methods to distinguishing $\CatCa$-algebras and *-homomorphisms with domain $C(\T)$ by means of the Hausdorffized unitary Cuntz group.
-We gather them all in the following theorem.
+Our investigation begins with a systematic study of the Nielsen-Thomsen sequence, to better understand the information encoded at the morphism level.
+To achieve this, we introduce new concepts such as Nielsen-Thomsen bases and rotation maps.
+These tools enable us to reinterpret the \textquoteleft unnatural\textquoteright\ splitting phenomenon, through matrix representations of *-homomorphisms at the level of the Hausdorffized $\K_1$-group.
+Our approach quantifies the effect of *-homomorphisms on given Nielsen-Thomsen bases, by measuring the disturbance caused by these maps.
+Consequently, we are able to construct a metric $\mathfrak{d}$ to compare *-homomorphisms at the level of the Hausdorffized algebraic $\K_1$-group.
+While this framework provides a new perspective on distinguishing *-homomorphisms between $\CatCa$-algebras that agree on the traditional Elliott invariant, it also establishes, in turn, novel comparison methods for the Hausdorffized unitary Cuntz group and its morphisms.
+Finally, we apply our methods to distinguishing $\CatCa$-algebras and *-homomorphisms with domain $C(\T)$, by means of the Hausdorffized unitary Cuntz group.
+We gather all our results in the following theorem.

-\begin{thm*} (i) The (non-simple) $\A\!\T$-algebras constructed in \cite{GJL20} agree on the Elliott invariant, the Hausdorffized algebraic $\K_1$-group the Cuntz semigroup and its unitary version.
+\begin{thm*} (i) The (non-simple) $\A\!\T$-algebras constructed in \cite{GJL20} agree on the Elliott invariant, the Hausdorffized algebraic $\K_1$-group, the Cuntz semigroup and its unitary version.

 Yet, they are distinguished by the Hausdorffized unitary Cuntz semigroup.\\